calvin-ku/Prompt-Injection-Simulator/README.md

 > [!NOTE]
 > **Project status**
 >
 > The platform currently runs end-to-end against a controlled local target, supports deterministic monitor-versus-block experiments, emits ECS-inspired JSONL telemetry, exports completed experiments to Splunk through HEC, and is covered by an automated Python test suite and GitHub Actions CI.
-Splunk is an optional downstream analytics layer; the benchmark can be run entirely from the CLI.
+Splunk is an optional downstream analytics layer and the benchmarks can be run entirely from the CLI instead.

 ## All:
 <img width="1470" height="567" alt="Screenshot 2026-08-29 at 1 23 48 AM" src="https://github.com/user-attachments/assets/70a97f41-3b6e-4337-8efb-04c16a426d88" />